Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 Operators can verify automatically generated reasons or select the appropriate downtime reason from a pre-determined list of common causes.
 Some companies even build the reason picking functionality directly into the machine controls and require the operator to select a reason prior to starting the equipment back up.

-This is a way to guarantee all downtime events get a reason assigned to them, but be careful because it could cause inaccurate data or frustration because the operator just wants to get the machine started again.
+This management system is a way to guarantee all downtime events get a reason assigned to them, but be careful because it could cause inaccurate data or frustration because the operator just wants to get the machine started again.

 You need to have an appropriate list of reasons to be successful.
-The reason list should be small and standardized for each equipment type.
+The reason list should be small and standardized for each equipment failure type.
 You cannot work on everything at the same time.
 Most likely you will prioritize and work on the top 3-5 downtime categories, so what benefit is there to having 30 reasons?

 However, you want the list large enough so most events will be assigned a reason and not be categorized as “Other.”
 A list with 10-12 reasons is usually sufficient.